Frequently Asked Questions

 22. Can I fly my drone in the park?

-Alternatively, daily tides are posted in the local newspaper “The Moncton Times & Transcript”, on our website, or can be mailed to you by calling toll free 1-877-734-3429.
+You may get daily tide times on-site, in the local newspaper “The Moncton Times & Transcript”, on the (Fisheries and Ocean Canada) or you can request to have the e-mailed to you by calling toll free 1-877-734-3429.

 The ocean floor is accessible for 3 hours before until 3 hours after low tide.
 Various areas of the ocean floor are accessible during that time, as the water is constantly moving.
-Low tide times change each day, therefore the tide table must be consulted to determine accessibility times.
+Low tide times change each day, please consult the tide table to determine accessibility times.
 Visitors are asked to watch all danger time signs located at the stairwells to the ocean floor.
 Interpretive staff stationed on the beaches can advise you on safety issues.

 During the new and full moon, when the sun and moon are aligned, there is a greater than normal gravitational pull, causing higher than normal tides.